gbanis/code-cave/README.md

 `codecave enter` - enter the cave, after N minutes you will exit automagically

 `codecave emerge` - exit the cave and come back to this dull and boring world

+### Warning

+This is a super alpha version.
+It is very likely not going to work for you.
+Proceed with caution.

+If you have questions ping me @gbanis on slack.
+I'll get back to you when I emerge from the cave. 😄